Dealing with the end of a relationship

 I am not usually a fan of the conventional “wisdom” of cutting off all contact with an ex.
 I think that if you have a breakup with someone who’s reasonably emotionally mature, it’s often not necessary, and can in fact escalate drama, to cut off all contact with that person.

-But again, that’s not a poly thing, that’s a relationship thing.
+That’s not a poly thing, that’s a relationship thing.
 The only difference is that with poly relationships, the mechanism for abuse can be different (though that’s a whole topic of its own).

 “And that’s what your holy men discuss, is it?”